 The final agenda and reports for Historic Preservation Review Board (HPRB) meetings are released to the public at the end of the day on the Friday before the meeting.

-For cases that do not require a public discussion, HPRB makes its findings on the basis of the written record distributed to the members in advance.
-These cases are listed on consent and denial calendars acted on at the meeting by a voice vote.
+For cases that do not require a public discussion, HPRB makes its findings on the basis of the written record distributed to the Board members in advance.
+These cases are listed on Consent and Denial calendars acted on at the meeting by a voice vote.

 The written HPO Staff Report and Recommendation is distributed five days before the meeting.
 At the meeting, the assigned HPO staff member summarizes the report and offers any additional comments needed on the applicant's presentation.
 Staff reports do not cite or evaluate comments received from Advisory Neighborhood Commissions, community groups, or individuals, since those comments are directed to the Board.